Easy to follow instructions for making the perfect Roast Turkey, Stuffing and Gravy. A Traditional Turkey Dinner just like my Grandma made.

-Clean sink thoroughly.
+- Clean sink thoroughly.
 Remove giblets, and neck of turkey.
 Wash inside with cold water.
 Pat dry.
-Season inside with salt and pepper.
+Season turkey generously inside with salt and pepper.

 - Cube day old bread and toast on cookie sheet until lightly browned.
 Transfer to large bowl.

-- Cook onion and celery in the butter until softened.
+- In skillet cook onion and celery in the butter until softened.